2026-06-04

 ▶ First Sub 3 Marathon (Grandma's Marathon)

 Finishing a marathon in under 3 hours has been one of the most rewarding running goals because it was the result of dedication, discipline and perseverance.
 No matter how much you prepare you still end up experiencing setbacks and adversity during the race.
 This distance will test your mental resilience and ability to fight through discomfort.
-I feel that the marathon is a great anology for life where that deep sense of commitment and determination can turn challenges into success.
+I feel that the marathon is a great analogy for life where that deep sense of commitment and determination can turn challenges into success.

 2023-07-15